aliabe-creator/sb-essentials/README.md

 For Firefox:
 1. Download this repository and extract it to some known location.
-2. Open Firefox and navigate to "about:debugging", without the quotes.
+2. Open Firefox and navigate to "about:debugging" without the quotes.
-3. Click "Load Temporary Addon" and navigate to the firefox folder.
-Click on any file, say "manifest.json".
+3. Click "Load Temporary Addon" and navigate to the firefox folder within the downloaded repository.
+Click on any file within the folder, say "manifest.json".
 You're done!
 You should see a new extension pop up on your toolbar.

 For Chrome:
 1. Download this repository and extract it to some known location.
-2. Open Chrome and navigate to "chrome://extensions" and toggle the "Developer mode" switch in the top right on.
+2. Open Chrome and navigate to "chrome://extensions" without the quotes, and toggle the "Developer mode" switch in the top right to the on setting.
-3. Click "Load unpacked" and click on the chrome folder.
+3. Click "Load unpacked" and click on the chrome folder within the downloaded repository.

 # Usage
 ## Badge